AnneEstoppey/Scrimba_react_Quizz_app/readme.md

 The app will run on your local host.

 #### Introduction
 In this project we elaborated the app with chatGPT (both 3.5 and 4, as a plus user on openai).
-The aim was to learn using chatGPT as an assistant for coding.
+<br>The aim was to learn using chatGPT as an assistant for coding.
 Also we had the design of the app in Figma, which of course helps a lot to start with (link to my Figma [here](https://www.figma.com/file/DdAGVzWAsASpXk1pj2fhRm/Quizzical-App-(Copy)?type=design&node-id=0%3A1&mode=design&t=h8hPHnzgke6cfX4t-1)).

 We started by feeding chatGPT 4 with a prompt describing the context of the app and attaching a screenshot of the introduction screen from Figma: